 Set in the valley of the River Derwent, five miles north of the City of Derby and on the southern fringe of the Peak District, Duffield has excellent road links, including the A6, and public transport via bus or rail is frequent.
 Our local authority is Amber Valley Borough Council within the county of Derbyshire; we have had our own Parish Council since 1897 and a Village Community Association (the Duffield Community Association) was formed in 1972.
 The thriving market town of Belper is situated three miles north of the village.

-The village offers a range of services and facilities including churches, a post office, library, medical centre and vet, day nursery, independent shops, salons, pubs and restaurants.
+The village offers a range of services and facilities including churches, a post office, library, medical centre, day nursery, independent shops, salons, pubs and restaurants.

 Local recreational facilities within the village include a thriving tennis and squash club and the Chevin Golf Course.
 Parish recreational facilities Eyes Meadow and Gray Recreation Ground provide a home for both organised and informal cricket and football teams and many other activities, including a children's play area at Gray Rec, and the popular annual Duffield Carnival at Eyes Meadow.
 Beautiful countryside on our doorstep includes the Chevin, Bunker's Hill and Quarndon Common.
 Duffield's Millennium Meadow nature reserve was created in 1999 to mark the new century; it marks the meeting point of the Rivers Ecclesbourne and Derwent and offers a haven for wildlife.